9 Best Receipt Scanner Apps for Small Business (2026)

 - Overkill for simple receipt tracking

-Best for: Business owners with boxes of paper receipts who want someone else to scan and organize them.
+Best for: Business owners with boxes of paper receipts wanting professional scanning and organization.

-Shoeboxed offers something no other app on this list does: a physical mail-in scanning service.
-With their Magic Envelope service, you stuff your paper receipts into a prepaid envelope, mail it to Shoeboxed, and their team scans and digitizes everything for you.
+Shoeboxed offers unique functionality: a physical mail-in scanning service called Magic Envelope.
+Users stuff paper receipts into a prepaid envelope, mail to Shoeboxed, and their team digitizes everything.

-This makes Shoeboxed a strong choice if you have years of paper receipts piling up or if you simply prefer not to scan receipts yourself.
-The app also offers standard camera-based scanning and email forwarding for digital receipts.
+This approach serves businesses with years of paper receipt backlogs or those preferring not to scan manually.
+The app also offers camera-based scanning and email forwarding for digital receipts.

 Key Features: